PARIS INTERNATIONAL

 Clarisse Rebotier offers a photo series inspired by the feminist slogan "On display or veiled - a rock or a hard place?".
 Sensually and with a sense of humor, the series addresses women's right not to be sex objects.

-Dita Von Endive - Clarisse Rebotier - Photography
+Dita Von Endive - Clarisse Rebotier - Photograph

 Iona Hughes presents a series of drawings exploring the demeaning terms, symbols and euphemisms used to describe women and their bodies.
 Inspired by Shakespeare's words and by insults aimed at women.